 - The timing of the survey periods for specific groups of units.

 The SETU login page will display all units that you are currently enrolled in and which of those are currently open for evaluation.
 Students must be officially enrolled in a unit in order to have access to evaluate it.

-The decision of which units get evaluated each semester is determined by the faculty and the Student Voice in Learning and Teaching policy states that "each of the university's units will be evaluated at least once in each year that it is taught".
+The decision of which units get evaluated each semester is determined by the faculty.
+Learning and Teaching Quality Procedure (Student Evaluation of Teaching and Units Procedures) states that "Every unit offering and all staff teaching in that offering will be evaluated in each SETU survey period".
 Different groups of units may have different survey periods and this will determine whether a unit is available for evaluation through SETU at a particular point in time.
 You will be notified via email once the survey period commences for your unit/s, with weekly email reminders until the survey is completed or until the survey period concludes.

 SETU results are only released to faculties and staff following the finalisation of semester results.
 Students should refrain from self-identifying themselves through their comments in order to assure their anonymity.

 Depending on the length of your qualitative responses and the number of teaching staff you select for evaluation - each survey should take approximately 5 minutes to complete.

 Yes - by completing and submitting an evaluation you are automatically entered into the SETU prize draw.
 The anonymity of survey responses is maintained during the prize draw process.
 Further details are available by referring to the prize terms and conditions.
 If you are eligible to evaluate more than one unit in a semester, multiple completed evaluations will increase your chances of winning.
 For example - completing 4 evaluations will give you 4 chances in the prize draw.

 The date, time and place of draw, including the method of publication of winner names is available within the prize terms and conditions webpage.